RomlinGroup/Flatpack/README.md

 ### Install from PyPI (recommended)

-Use this method if you prefer to install flatpack using pipx from https://pipx.pypa.io.
+Use this method if you prefer to install flatpack using [pipx](https://pipx.pypa.io).

 ```bash
 pipx install flatpack